Beyond Embeddings: Interpretable Feature Extraction for Binary Code Similarity: Conclusion

 \section{Conclusion}

 Our method for BCSD is a shift in perspective compared to previous state-of-the-art BCSD embedding models.
 However, this new approach maintains some of the known limitations and also brings new limitations.
 Most importantly, this method makes use of massive models compared to previous methods.
 A powerful set of GPUs is required when generating feature sets for a large pool or database.
 This favors centralised databases with large amounts of assembly fragments over locally maintained databases with hundreds or thousands of functions.
 Otherwise, a commercially deployed LLM can be used at a cost, but concerns surrounding data privacy can legitimately be raised.
-Another potential limitation is the size of the feature set extracted during assembly analysis.
-As shown, our prompt performs very well with pool sizes of \(1,000\) assembly functions, however, this may not be the case when comparing millions of feature sets, as is the case in production databases.

 We remain confident that our method brings significant improvements to the current landscape of BCSD, by resolving many of the previously acknowledged limitations.
 Our method does not require any form of training, and can be performed with any LLM available.
 It also offers a distinct advantage over the current state-of-the-art, because the feature vectors generated are human interpretable.
 This makes the method easily tunable by human experts.
 The similarity scores are much more easily verifiable, and cases of incorrect similarity detection can be explained using the generated feature set.
-Furthermore, this method can be scaled to databases containing millions of assembly functions compared to embedding models, since inverted index search has a lower time complexity than nearest neighbor search, and remains accurate compared to approximated nearest neighbor search methods.
+Furthermore, this method can be scaled to databases containing millions of assembly functions compared to embedding models, and remains accurate compared to approximated nearest neighbor search methods.